 - Insulin concentrations were measured with a microparticle enzyme immunoassay on an Abbott IMx analyzer (Abbott Park, IL).

 Composite food samples were analyzed for protein, fat, moisture, ash, carbohydrate, fatty acid and cholesterol content.

 - Initial N: 121 men; 87 men finished all three diet periods

 - Attrition (final N): 87

 - Age: 22 to 64 years; average 37.5 years

 - Ethnicity: 84% white, 11% African American

 - Other relevant demographics: 7% of the participants were active cigarette smokers

-- The participants’ mean body mass index slightly exceeded the age-adjusted 50th percentile for men
+- The participants’ mean BMI slightly exceeded the age-adjusted 50th percentile for men

 - Mean concentrations for all screening lipid values were slightly below the population median for men aged 30 to 39 years and ranged between the 35th percentile (for HDL-cholesterol) and the 45th percentile (for LDL-cholesterol).